Downhill Skiing and Snowboarding In The Great Lakes Region

 You will be actually surprised how many ski places we have in the region.
 There are way over a hundred.
 Even southern Great Lakes states – Indiana and Ohio – have few.
 New York and Michigan have the most.
 In New York, though, probably at least half will not be in the Great Lakes region.

 I know, what a lot of you will say, that many of these should not be even considered because of small elevation and very short runs, but if you only have a day, it is not worth traveling for hours to ski in better conditions.
-So if you want to exercise your legs, or you’re just learning, or you just have few hours and really want to ski – these places are fine.
+So if you want to exercise your legs, or you’re just learning, or you just have a few hours and really want to ski – these places are fine.

 Boyne Mountain Resort